Mason Raymond: Calgary Flames (2014–2016)

-Anaheim Ducks
+Anaheim Ducks (2016–2017)

-On July 4, 2016, Raymond signed a one-year contract as a free agent with the Anaheim Ducks.
-After making the Ducks opening night roster for the 2016–17 season, Raymond appeared in 4 scoreless games in a depth role before he was reassigned to AHL affiliate, the San Diego Gulls.
-In declining to report to the Gulls, Raymond and the Ducks mutually agreed to terminate the remainder of his contract on November 3, 2016.
+On July 4, 2016, Raymond signed a one-year contract as a free agent with the Anaheim Ducks, reuniting with former Canuck teammates Ryan Kesler and Kevin Bieksa.
+After making the Ducks opening night roster for the 2016–17 season, Raymond appeared in four scoreless games in a depth role before he was reassigned to AHL affiliate, the San Diego Gulls.
+In declining to report to the Gulls, Raymond and the Ducks mutually agreed to terminate the remainder of his contract on November 3.
 In an interview with SportsNet on January 3, 2017, Raymond revealed that he refused to report to the AHL largely to spend time with his wife, who had been diagnosed with Lyme disease.

-SC Bern
+SC Bern (2017–2018)

 On June 16, 2017, Raymond agreed to a one-year contract with SC Bern of the National League (NL).

 International play

 Following his 2010 playoff run with the Canucks, Raymond was added to Team Canada's roster for the 2010 IIHF World Championship in Germany, his first international tournament.
 Joining the team midway through the tournament during the qualification round, he recorded his lone point of the tournament, an assist, on a goal by Matt Duchene during a 3–2 loss to the Czech Republic.
 The following game, Canada was eliminated in the quarterfinal by Russia, losing the game 5–2.
 Raymond also played in the 2016 Spengler Cup, recording 7 points in 5 games for Team Canada, who won the tournament.